saallisa/saallisa/README.md

 - 🌱 AL for Microsoft Dynamics 365 Business Central
 - 🌱 The Symfony framework
 - 🌱 Python development
+- 🌱 The WebGPU API and its WGSL shader language

 ## My projects:
 - 🐎 Equidea's World, a browser-based horse simulation game currently in development
 - 🐴 Wilder Reiter, a German browser-based horse sim game currently in development
-- 🐎 Wildhorse, an open source horse sim game library written in PHP
+- :paw_prints: Vyxen3D, an open-source 3D rendering engine written in JavaScript using the WebGPU API